ChamudiChanuki/ToDoApp/README.md

 📊 Notes

-Line Coverage → percentage of lines executed at least once
+Line Coverage → percentage of code lines executed at least once

 Branch Coverage → percentage of conditional branches (if/else) executed